In the past few years, there has been a resurgence of interest in email newsletters. Some are touting email newsletters as the great savior of email.

 Substack is not original or new or interesting

-I don’t know if Substack outright stole their concept from TinyLetter, a small email newsletter service that MailChimp in 2011, but it reeks of the same concept.
-The only difference is that Substack lets authors earn money and they go and court potential authors to join their service.
+I don’t know if Substack outright stole their concept from TinyLetter, a small email newsletter service that MailChimp bought in 2011, but it reeks of the same concept.
+The only difference is that Substack lets authors earn money; Substack courts potential authors to join their service.
 But the basic underlying technology is the same.

 When an author signs up for Substack, they get a subdomain at Substack.com to host their content.
 It’s no longer their website and they can’t control most of the look, feel, or functionality of it.
 This was what Medium (owned by Twitter and investors) was already doing with some partial success.